walczyk123/rails_nauka/toy_app/README.md

 My issues to this moment:

-* users with no micropost, eg. the new one, will not show up, bc lack of this param.
+* users with no micropost, eg. the new one, will not show up, bc lack of this object.